cssinjs/jss/packages/jss-keyframes-helper/README.md

   // Example: { name: 'button' } would return button-1
   // This option will default to animation
   name: string
+  // A StyleSheet to be used for adding the keyframes to instead of the created one.
+  sheet: StyleSheet,

+  // A registry to add the stylesheet to.
+  registry: SheetsRegistry,
 }
 ```